Volvo to provide cars for Didi's self-driving test fleet

 Volvo will provide XC90 SUVs equipped with backup steering and braking systems that DiDi Autonomous Driving will integrate with Didi Gemini, its new self-driving hardware platform.

-Just last week self-driving startup Cruise, which is backed by General Motors Co, said it had raised $2.75 billion in its latest funding round from investors including Walmart Inc, taking its valuation to over $30 billion.
+Just last week self-driving startup Cruise, which is backed by General Motors Co (GM.N), said it had raised $2.75 billion in its latest funding round from investors including Walmart Inc (WMT.N), taking its valuation to over $30 billion. read more

-Volvo Cars, which is owned by China’s Zhejiang Geely Holding Group Co Ltd, will initially provide Didi with hundreds of vehicles, with the aim of adding more as the self-driving test fleet expands, head of strategy Alexander Petrofski told Reuters.
+Volvo Cars, which is owned by China's Zhejiang Geely Holding Group Co Ltd (GEELY.UL), will initially provide Didi with hundreds of vehicles, with the aim of adding more as the self-driving test fleet expands, head of strategy Alexander Petrofski told Reuters.

 "For us this is a tremendous opportunity because we gain real-world know-how and get to test our vehicles in a real-world environment," Petrofski said.
 "This is something we will benefit from when we start rolling out this technology in applications for our customers."